locoframework/loco-rails/README.md

 # 🏆 Main features

 In terms of the whole system, the most important ones are the following:

-### 1️⃣ Provides a structure for Javascript assets

-I've said about that in the previous sections.
-Structure is just good and desirable + everyone knows where is located JavaScript code, that runs current page.

 ### 2. Big brother and little brother